 The Rhetoric Stage: “The Poetic Age”

 This stage is one of imagination and creativity.
-While students should certainly be held accountable for the grammar of their high school subjects and challenged to engage their learning in a rigorous dialectical fashion, they are also, hopefully, given the opportunity to explore their own interests in a creative fashion.
+While students should certainly be held accountable for the grammar of their high school subjects and challenged to engage their learning in a rigorous dialectical fashion, they are hopefully given the opportunity to explore their interests creatively.
 Teachers should emphasize self-guided projects, public speaking, and presentations.
 Ideally, students are consistently called upon to demonstrate that they can create an argument and defend it persuasively and eloquently.